 Or so the story went.
 As we now know of course, none of these had anything to do with the real reasons why the United States and Britain (and several other nations including my own Australia) embarked on this unmitigated war of aggression and fraudulent exercise in hegemonic overreach.

 At all events, if Blair had hoped he might be able to redeem something of that tattered ‘rep’ in his address, this was not the way to go.
 He’d have been better off staying at home, drawing the blinds and bolting the front door shut — opting for an out of sight out of mind stance.
-As it was his comments just added more ballast to the opprobrium in which he was already held.
-He may however take some solace in that, whilst his stock in the court of public opinion may be irrevocably trashed — and despite a movement in the form of a petition to have him held legally accountable — there appears as of this writing to be little realistic expectation he’ll be fronting up to The Hague ICC anytime soon.
+As it was, his comments just added more ballast to the opprobrium in which he was already held.
+He may however take some solace in that, whilst his stock in the court of public opinion may be irrevocably trashed—and despite a movement in the form of a petition to have him held legally accountable —there appears as of this writing to be little realistic expectation he’ll be fronting up to The Hague ICC anytime soon avec his tail between his legs.
+And in any event, as such things go, few will remember his sins of omission and commission.

 As for the Report’s inadequacies, someone for whom these were especially evident was Bianca Jagger, human rights advocate and founder of her own eponymous Human Rights Foundation.
 In an interview with Afshin Rattansi from RT’s Going Underground, she acknowledges the Report did in fact emphasize the “failures of the intelligence” and the “lack of preparation” upon the part of Blair’s government (two realities that not even a total whitewash by Chilcot could conceal).